DOUINA-Mouhamed/my_learnC/README.md

 You are not advised to take this course, and you should wait after your pool to do it.
 You will have to install a gcc compiler, or even switch to linux if you can't do it on Windows.
 Moreover, you will have to learn about compiling a program and learning how a terminal works. {EPITECH} will teach you all of this in your first days of pool.

+## How it works

+You have multiple directories in this repo.
+First you will have to clone it using the ```git clone``` command.
+Secondly, you see that there is an empty directory called "my_mini-projects".
+You will create your C files here when you arrive at the ```exercises``` step 💻.

 ## Here is the roadmap of this repository

 * Step 1 : In the ```basics``` directory, you will take your first step into your revisions or your learning of C. It is not a step that would be time consumming, but it is always important to go back to the basics to consolidate all of your knowledge.